201 KAR 22:020. Eligibility and credentialing procedure.

 (b) Submit certification of completion by the educational administrator of that program;

-(e) Submit a complete application for credentialing that includes a photo taken within one (1) year;
+(d) Submit a complete Application for Credentialing that includes a photo taken within one (1) year;

 (h) Register for the NPTE examination.